Design Binding Intensive with Dominic Riley :: Mondays through Fridays, July 13 through August 7, 2020 :: 9:30am-5:30pm

 Michael Burke studied bookbinding with Dominic Riley and paper conservation with Karen Zukor.
 He lives in the Lake District, where he teaches bookbinding.
 In recent years he has taught and lectured at Society of Bookbinders conferences and seminars, and at Guild of Bookworkers meetings in the USA, as well as teaching tours in Australia, New Zealand and Brazil.
 Each year he teaches summer school at the San Francisco Center for the Book and across the USA.
 Michael researches the structures of ancient and medieval bindings, and has a Masters degree in the History of the Book from the University of London.

-Dominic Riley is an internationally renowned bookbinder, artist, lecturer and teacher.
-He has his bindery in the Lake District, from where he travels across the UK teaching and lecturing.
+Dominic Riley Is an internationally renowned bookbinder, artist, lecturer and teacher.
+He has his bindery in England, from where he travels across the UK teaching and lecturing.
 He spends part of the year teaching in San Francisco and across the USA.
 His work is mostly restoration and Design Binding, for which he has won many prizes in the Designer Bookbinders competition.
 He was elected Fellow of DB in 2008.
 His bindings are in collections worldwide, including the British Library, the Grolier Club in New York and the San Francisco Public Library.
 In 2013 he won first prize, the Sir Paul Getty Award, in the International Bookbinding Competition.
 Dominic is President of the Society of Bookbinders.